dfrancoeur65/ftf-mock-app/README.md

 - Delete line items from payoff
 - Receive payments for a payoff
 - View the loan outstanding for a payoff that takes into account all open line items and received payments

+V.2 What I would add:
+- Loan adjustments
+- interest for dollar weighted deals (ie. construction tranche, loan adjustments)
+- Export to pdf
+- Send email button
+- Payoff Builder available for borrowers to access

  # Screenshots
 ## View Payoffs